webqit/oohtml/explainer.md

 Tooling can also help us acheive more efficient DOM manipulation.
 Generally, surgically updating the DOM may have performance implications on the UI, as arising from layout thrashing (see [this article](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) on Web Fundamentals).
 But we also don't need as much as a *Virtual DOM* for this.
 A technique like that of [fast DOM](https://github.com/wilsonpage/fastdom) could just suffice.

-This technique is a natively implemented by the [PlayUI](https://docs.web-native.dev/play-ui) library which has a jQuery-like API.
+This technique is natively implemented by the [PlayUI](https://docs.web-native.dev/play-ui) library which has a jQuery-like API.
 We will now use PlayUI as a drop-in replacement for jQuery.

 ```html
 <body>